jfriedly/tftarget/README.rst

 Databases complain whenever a table schema is changed, and anytime you make a change to a class in a models.py file it represents a change to a table schema.
 South makes migrating table schemas easy, without losing your data.
 Information on South can be found on `their tutorial`_, and you should already have it installed if the ``pip install -r requirements.txt`` worked.
-The first thing you'll need to do is run a ``python manage.py syncdb``, and create a Django admin user by following the prompts.
+The first thing you'll need to do is run a ``python manage.py syncdb``, and create a Django admin user by following the prompts (don't skip creating the admin user, you'll need this later).
 Then, run this command for each app that we built, replacing $APP_NAME with the name of the app (currently we've only created one app, called ``search``)::

     $ python manage.py migrate $APP_NAME

 In order to load the latest SQL dump, run these commands, giving the root user's password at the prompt each time::

+    $ mysql -u root -p tftarget < sqldumps/search_experiment.sql
-    $ mysql -uroot -p tftarget < search_experiment.sql
+    $ mysql -u root -p tftarget < sqldumps/search_gene.sql

-Currently, we have a simple shell script that will run both of the above commands for you.
+Currently, we have a simple shell script that will run all of the commands to reload the database from the sqldumps.
 You can call it with::

     $ tools/reloaddb.sh